EJ-Lan/ThinkQuiz/README.md

 # ThinkQuiz
-Quiz Application For Students using MERN stack
+Quiz Application For Students created using MERN stack

 # About
 Think Quiz is a web app that enables users to create quiz decks and cards and study them for any topic